-Examples of Portable Vapes
+Examples of Vape Pen and Portable Vapes

 If you only require a vaporizer while on the go, the decision is easy.
 On the other hand, if vaporizing at home is just as important, then the decision gets harder.
 Although portable vaporizers work for both outside and home use, most will not provide the same level of functionality as their stay-at-home counterparts.